wyona/yarep/README.txt

      executing "ant jar" or rather "./build.sh jar".
 Take a look at the examples how YAREP can be used within another application.

+     As an alternative you can also run

+     ./build.sh install-jars

+     which copies the jar files into your local maven repository, such that the jar files are available via maven dependencies.

      How to copy a repository
      ------------------------